Uncategorized

 Creating a brand community

-La brand community brings together people who share a common strong commitment to the world, values and image of a brand.
-It often goes beyond simple consumption to create a real sense of identity. sense of belonging.
+The brand community brings together people who share a common strong commitment to the world, values and image of a brand.
+It often goes beyond simple consumption to create a real sense of belonging.

 It can include customers, prospects, ambassadors, fans or influencers.